Toward Neural-Network-Guided Program Synthesis and Verification: Preliminary Experiment on Programming with Oracles

 After adding them to the training data, our tool generated \(\oracle(x,y) \equiv x-y+1>0\), which is correct.
 The resulting program could be verified by MoCHi.

 As a little more non-trivial example, we have also tested McCarthy's 91 function:

 As before, we have first replaced \verb|oracle(x)| with a non-deterministic Boolean function, and collected training data by randomly executing the program.
 From runs that lead to assertion failures, we could obtain negative examples of the form \(\oracle(n)\imp\) for \(0\le n\le 100\) (besides other implication examples).
-In addition, we have collected positive examples from successful runs that contain only a \emph{single} oracle call (as discussed in Section~\ref{sec:oracle}, we can only extract soft constraints from runs that contain multiple oracle calls).
+In addition, we have collected positive examples from successful runs that contain only a \emph{single} oracle call.
 Actually, the only positive example collected was \(\oracle(101)\).
 From those data, our tool could correctly synthesize the formula \(x>100\).